UKHomeOffice/platform-hub/platform-hub-auth-proxy/README.md

 - `KCPROXY_ENCRYPTION_KEY` (must be either 16 or 32 characters)

 Additionally, you can override the `KCPROXY_UPSTREAM_URL` in your local env file if you have a different setup.

+## General workflow

+Note: make sure you run scripts from the root of auth proxy.

+- _Create_ the container for the first time
+  - `local/create`
+- _Stop_ the container when you don't need it
+  - `local/stop`
+- _Start_ the container when you do need it again
+  - `local/start`
+- _Destroy_ the container if you want to recreate it or just don't need it anymore
+  - `local/destroy`